 Not all gifted children struggle with executive functioning, but gifted children are often more likely to encounter these struggles than other students.
 Why?
-For starters, gifted children like Dean find learning and school to initially be very easy, sometimes even boring.
+For starters, gifted children like Dean initially find learning and school to be very easy, sometimes even boring.
 When it comes to developing executive functioning skills, though, there really is a downside to school being “too easy.”
-If you are able to easily understand your lessons, memorize the key details, and recall them later, there is no need to develop a set of study skills.
+If you’re easily able to understand your lessons, memorize the key details, and recall them later, there’s no need to develop a set of study skills.

-Even if your child doesn’t “need” to write everything down or study for his or her current classes, a tutor or teacher can help get these habits firmly established and set the stage for the future.
-At a minimum, every child should learn to organize school papers/materials, track and prioritize assignments, take notes on a textbook, study effectively (not just “look over” material), and write responses and paragraphs with structure.
+Even if your child doesn’t really need to write everything down or study for their current classes, a tutor or teacher can help get these habits firmly established and set the stage for the future.
+At a minimum, every child should learn to organize school materials, track and prioritize assignments, take notes from a textbook, study effectively, and write responses and paragraphs with structure.
 These skills are just as important as learning to solve equations or punctuate a sentence!

 Executive functioning needs also provide another opportunity for you to work with your child’s teachers and school to ensure that your child is being adequately challenged.
 “Too easy” is a problem that shouldn’t be taken lightly.
 Children who are not challenged enough miss out on an opportunity to practice critical executive functioning skills.
 They are also more likely to become risk-averse and not tackle challenges that are out of their comfort zone.
 When kids are regularly challenged with work that pushes their intellectual limits (without putting them in a constant state of frustration) a lot of development can happen – in terms of both input and output!

 Do you have questions specific to your child?
 Please contact us!
 We’re here to help.